SDCC Pollinator Action Plan 2021 – 2025

-South Dublin County Council is proud to announce the launch of its Pollinator Action Plan 2021-2025.
-The Pollinator Action Plan is based on the All-Ireland Pollinator Plan and it sets out a broad range of actions that South Dublin County Council has committed to over the next five years.
+The South Dublin County Council Pollinator Action Plan is based on the All-Ireland Pollinator Plan.
+It sets out a broad range of actions that SDCC are committed to implementing over the next five years.
 All actions are based on reversing declining bee populations in Ireland.